-Use the linked tutorials below to make miniature dolls and figures in several scales using basic sculpting techniques and polymer clay, epoxy putty or air dry clay.
+Use some linked tutorials below to make miniature dolls and figures in several scales using basic sculpting techniques and polymer clay, epoxy putty or air dry clay.
 The dolls can be made fixed or poseable, making them useful for all kinds of miniature, dollhouse and gaming applications.
-If you want a new character for a dolls house or a war game, the techniques are the same, but the scale and materials may be different.
-The figures are sculpted with a wire armature, and information is given on... how to make separate hands, feet, torsos and heads so you can make solid posed figures or poseable dollhouse dolls.
+If you want a new character for a doll's house or a war game, the techniques are the same, but the scale and materials may be different.
+The figures are sculpted with a wire armature, and information is given on how to make separate hands, feet, torsos, and heads so you can make solid posed figures or poseable dollhouse dolls.

 You can adapt the age and appearance of your figure by giving them a larger or smaller head than normal for their height.
 Babies have heads proportionately larger than the heads of adults, and you can create interesting caricatures by adjusting the size and proportion of the head in relation to the size of the rest of the body.

 If you want dolls that are not all the same height and age range, you need to study proportion.
 Figures that are different sizes, and proportioned according to age, will lend your scenes, or games much more interest than figures which are all exactly the same height as those cast from molds usually are.

 Sculpt Heads for Miniature Dolls or Figures